-You might have created the first version of your product very quickly, and, at that time, you might not have been concerned with how it looked; you just wanted it to work.
+You might have created the first version of your product very quickly, and, at that time, you might not have been concerned with its UX; you just wanted it to work.
 You have previously shown it works, but that might have been a few years ago.
 Since your initial launch, you have probably added features in different places.
-You have been putting links and forms and maybe a few flags that show everyone what’s new, wherever there was room, and you weren’t focusing on what would be the best content layout for your customers.
+You have been putting links and forms and maybe a few flags that show everyone what’s new, wherever there was room, and you weren’t focusing on what would be the best content layout for your users.

 Your pride over your initial launch has faded, and you might wonder how your product got so messy.
 You might have read a little about user experience design and now believe adding a UX designer will be the panacea for your messy product.
 You might have even seen the statistic that every $1 invested in UX can return up to $100 in revenue, and you wanted that $100 return yesterday.
 More and better-designed competitors are popping up everywhere, and you want your product to compete right now.

-So now you believe that the only thing that you can do right now is to hire a UX designer — one outstanding UX designer because that’s all you can afford — and let them do what they do and, in a month or so, fix everything that went wrong with your product over the last few years.
+So now you believe that the only thing that you can do is hire a UX designer — one outstanding UX designer because that’s all you can afford — and let them do what they do.
+And, in a month or so, fix everything that went wrong with your product development over the last few years.

 Not so fast.

-UX is a powerful and valuable tool, but misconceptions abound about what UX can do and how long it can take to reap the benefits.
+UX design is a powerful and valuable tool, but misconceptions abound about what UX can do for product development and how long it can take to reap the benefits.
 In engineering-driven organizations, product management can be very feature-focused.
 Engineering teams likely have a history of delivering features and delivering them very fast.
 Now bring in one solo UX designer.
-They will tell you that you need to slow down, take a step back to interview your users, and analyze what the users say so the designer can start designing — a recommendation to a company whose culture is already geared toward feature releases quarterly or monthly.
+They will tell you that you need to slow down, take a step back to do user research, and analyze what the users say so the designer can start designing — a recommendation to a company whose culture is already geared toward feature releases quarterly or monthly.

 UX is a powerful and valuable tool, but misconceptions abound about what UX can do and how long it takes to reap the benefits.